umakiyer/Movies-ETL/README.md

 ![image](IMAGES/wiki_movies_columns.PNG)

-## ETL for the Kaggle metadata data :
+## Extract and Transform the Kaggle data :
 * Loaded the data into the DataFrame.
 * Parsed the data on adult,video,budget,id,popularity & release date columns.
 * Merged the clean wWkipedia data & Kaggle data.